Re-purposing Old Chairs

 The project had to be easy and not too messy.
 I don’t think I have to explain this one!

 I had three old cruddy chairs, but they didn’t have to stay that way and they fit my 5 rules of thumb.

 All three came along for the ride in Mark’s auction purchase, so they didn’t cost me anything.
 They were right in my garage, (afflink) I had the paint I needed, and they were made well.
 All I had to do was clean one off and spray paint it.
 Since I wasn’t going to use it to sit on in the house, I didn’t really have to do much prep.
 I even spray painted the plastic covered chair pad.
 If it gets scratched (I didn’t sand it first) then all I have to do is spray paint that area again.

 Some may say, “Oh, no!
 You can’t paint an antique!”
 But just because others like antiques and think they should stay in their original form, doesn’t mean I have to agree with them.

-You've already seen my "before" picture, so here is the "after".
-It is the main piece to my front porch deco.
+You’ve already seen my “before” picture, so here is the “after”.
+It is the main piece to my front porch decor.

-I have two more chairs in the set, so I plan to paint one white to use in my photo studio.
-I want to use the third as well but haven't decided what color to paint it.
-For photo props, I have the walnut brown one featured here, and will have a white one.
+I have two more chairs in the set, here’s another one that I did for My Guest Room, adding a little foot stool and pretty fabric.
+I want to use the third as well but haven’t decided what color to paint it.
 What color should I paint the third one to use in my studio?
 Please leave me a comment and tell me what you think.